 The Capital District, over the past two decades, has had a decline in births to teenage mothers in each of the three counties.
 This rate has decreased by almost half in all of the counties with the greatest decrease occurring in Albany County.
 Lower income urban ZIP codes between 2006 and 2010, however, experienced birth to teenagers approaching twice the county average in Rensselaer County, and over four times the county average in parts of Albany and Schenectady counties.
-For the most part, these rates declined over the period.4 non-Hispanics and White non-Hispanics to a ratio of 4.90 and between Hispanics and White non-Hispanics to a ratio of 4.10.
+For the most part, these rates declined over the period.

+The Prevention Agenda objectives are to decrease the disparity of adolescent pregnancy between Black non-Hispanics and White non-Hispanics to a ratio of 4.90 and between Hispanics and White non-Hispanics to a ratio of 4.10.
 Except for a higher ratio of Hispanics to White non-Hispanics in Albany County, all three counties have met the objective.
 Ratios comparing rates by race/ethnicity in the Capital District are better than the Prevention